Are Liver Function Tests?

 the overall function of the liver.
 Commonly used tests to check liver function

-are the alanine transaminase (ALT), aspartate transaminase (AST), albumin, and
+are the alanine transaminase (ALT), aspartate aminotransferase (AST), albumin, and

 bilirubin tests.
 The ALT and AST tests measure enzymes that your liver releases

 in response to damage or disease.
 The albumin and bilirubin tests measure how

 well the liver creates albumin,